Support » Pololu AVR Programming Quick Start Guide » 3. Programming in Windows with Microchip Studio »

 This section does not apply to the Orangutan X2.

 Now that you have installed the drivers, it is time to plug the Pololu USB AVR Programmer or Orangutan SVP into your computer’s USB port, make sure the drivers are working, and configure Atmel Studio to use the programmer.
 For brevity, we will just say “programmer” in this section to refer to either the Pololu USB AVR Programmer or the Orangutan SVP’s auxiliary processor, which serves as a programmer.

-If you use Windows Vista, Windows 7, or Windows 8, your computer should automatically install the necessary drivers when you connect a programmer.
+If you use Windows Vista, Windows 7, or a later version of Windows, your computer should automatically set up the necessary drivers when you connect a programmer.

 If you use Windows XP, you will need to follow these steps whenever you plug in a new programmer: